William Douglas Macleod: Career

 Upon graduation, Macleod began sketching landscapes and composing scenes of life in Venice, Brittany, Flanders, Spain and North Africa.
 He subsequently produced etchings documenting his travels during the 1920s.
 Macleod also secured the position of cartoonist and illustrator for the Glasgow Evening News.

 At the start of 1922, he began selling his work through the print dealer William B. Simpson whose premises were at 84 St Vincent Street in Glasgow.
 In 1923 he purchased his first etching press for £20.
-From 1922 until the end of the 1940s, Simpson was Macleod’s agent, publisher and gallerist, providing him with regular one-man shows and helping Macleod gain an international reputation, notably in the United States.
+From 1922 until the end of the 1940s, Simpson was Macleod's agent, publisher and gallerist, providing him with regular one-man shows and helping Macleod gain an international reputation, notably in the United States.
 He thus exhibited annually at the Paris Salon, The Royal Scottish Academy, The Royal Glasgow Institute of the Fine Arts, as well as group shows at the Art Club, J&J Bennet, the Greatorex Gallery in London and Frost & Reed in Bristol.

 After the Wall Street Crash of 1929, the art market for etchings slumped and Macleod was compelled to widen his artistic output.
 Macleod began to produce colour works, principally Scottish landscapes.
 These include works depicting Machrihanish and the Kintyre Peninsula, Uist, Sutherland, Skye and Harris.
-After serving in the Second World War, from the 1940s onwards, he worked largely in pastel and oil and was commissioned to document the evolving topography of the Highlands, preceeding and following the building of hydro electric dams.
+After serving in the Second World War, from the 1940s onwards, he worked largely in pastel and oil and was commissioned to document the evolving topography of the Highlands, preceding and following the building of hydro electric dams.

 After his death, Macleod's etching press was given by his widow, Averil, to the artist Willie Rodger (1930–2018) in around 1967.
 In 2017 Rodger gifted the etching press to Edinburgh Printmakers with a proviso that a small plaque be affixed to it giving the lineage back to Macleod.
 In 2025 his family donated a complete set of Macleod's known etchings and a group of drawings to the National Galleries of Scotland in memory of his daughter Ann Crawford.
 His work is represented at Glasgow Museums and the National Galleries of Scotland, Edinburgh.